AhmedRaisi/rihal-challenges/devops/README.md

 ![image](https://user-images.githubusercontent.com/71645462/139626325-c8ae8e6e-4013-4048-9147-b72f38ef318e.png)

 # Statistics to display on website
-•	Count of students per class
+•	Count of students per class DONE

-•	Count of students per country
+•	Count of students per country DONE

-•	Average age of students
+•	Average age of students DONE

 # Mandatory Requirements
-•	Use any technology stack to build the solution
+•	Use any technology stack to build the solution DONE (Vue.js, Expressjs, MongoDB, Docker)

-•	Data must be stored in a local database (automatically created on app start-up)
+•	Data must be stored in a local database (automatically created on app start-up) DONE (docker-compose up --build / ./start-app.sh)

 •	Use good practices in coding as your code quality will be reviewed by a senior developer

 # Bonus Requirements
 •	Use a 3rd party UI library

-•	Add dark/light mode toggle
+•	Add dark/light mode toggle DONE

-•	Use GitHub as a source control for the project
+•	Use GitHub as a source control for the project DONE

-•	Generate random seed data
+•	Generate random seed data DONE

 •	Add tests

-•	Automatically generate CreatedDate and ModifiedDate properties for all entities
+•	Automatically generate CreatedDate and ModifiedDate properties for all entities DONE

 •	Host the app as a website and share link.